ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/05-AdvancedStatsAnalysis.md

 ## Advanced Statistical Analysis - Generalized Linear Models

 Generalized linear models (GLM) are [another classic edgeR method][edgerMan] for analyzing RNA-seq expression data.
 In contrast to exact tests, GLMs allow for more general comparisons.

+**Note:** GLMs are an extension of classical linear models to nonnormally distributed response data.
+GLMs specify probability distributions according to their mean-variance relationship.

+> ## Tip!
+>
+> GLM's may be used for general experiments with multiple factors.
+This is in contrast to the exact tests, which are only applicable to experiments with a single factor.
+{: .callout}

 As usual, the types of comparisons you can make will depend on the design of your study.
 In our case:

 | sample | treatment | hours |
 | ------- | ------- | ------- |